Weight-Sharing Regularization

 The required background on optimization and parallel computation for this paper is covered in \cref{sec:background}.
 We begin in \cref{sec:subdiff_R} by studying the subdifferential of $\R$.
 Next, in \cref{sec:prox_R}, we show that the proximal mapping can be obtained by simulating a physical system of interacting particles.
 In \cref{sec:algorithms}, we study and analyze parallel algorithms for computing the proximal mapping of $\R$.
 We introduce a novel low-depth parallel algorithm while showing that previously existing algorithms have high depth.
 In \cref{sec:rewinding}, we describe a method for controlling the undesirable bias of $\ell_1$-relaxation.
 In \cref{sec:experiments}, we apply our algorithm to training weight-sharing regularized deep neural networks with proximal gradient descent on GPU.
 We discuss limitations and directions for future work in \cref{sec:future_work} and conclude in \cref{sec:conclusion}.

-\section{Subdifferential of $\R$}
+\section{SUBDIFFERENTIAL OF $\R$}

 Obtaining the subdifferential of $\R$ will be essential to deriving its proximal mapping.
 We will do this by writing $\R$ as a point-wise maximum of linear functions.
-We will refer to each element of the weight-vector $w$ as a weight.
+We will refer to each element of the weight vector $w$ as a weight.